Understanding Our Roots: A Brief History of Prisons

 Woodruff, L. (2010) A Secondary Data Analysis of Staff Reaction to the Transition from a Linear Jail to a Direct Supervision Model in Kane County, Illinois.

-LYNNE WOODRUFF retired from the Kane County (IL) Sheriff’s Office with 24 years of service.
-She was the first female promoted to Sergeant at the Kane County jail (1995) and the first female promoted to Lieutenant in the Sheriff’s Office (2002).
-Lynne earned a BA in Management and Leadership at Judson College and a Master’s degree in Law Enforcement and Justice Administration at Western Illinois University.
-Currently, she is a Management Services Representative for Lexipol; before moving into this position, she served as Training Coordinator and also as an independent contractor for Lexipol’s Training and Implementation Services teams.
+LYNNE WOODRUFF retired from the Kane County (IL) Sheriff’s Office after 24 years of service, during which she achieved several historic milestones.
+She was the first female promoted to Sergeant at the Kane County Jail (1995) and later became the first female promoted to Lieutenant in the Sheriff’s Office (2002).
+Lynne holds a BA in Management and Leadership from Judson College and a Master’s degree in Law Enforcement and Justice Administration from Western Illinois University.
+Lynne worked at Lexipol in various capacities, including as a Management Services Representative, Training Coordinator, and independent contractor for the Training and Implementation Services teams.
+She brought her extensive experience and dedication to public safety to each role, supporting agencies in achieving their goals.

 More Posts